AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

-   AequilibraE has had efficient multi-threaded All-or-Nothing (AoN) assignment for a while, but since the Method-of-Successive-Averages, Frank-Wolfe, Conjugate-Frank-Wolfe and Biconjugate-Frank-Wolfe are new in the software, it should take some time for these implementations to reach full maturity
+   AequilibraE has had efficient multi-threaded All-or-Nothing (AoN) assignment for a while, but since the Method-of-Successive-Averages, Frank-Wolfe, Conjugate-Frank-Wolfe and Biconjugate-Frank-Wolfe are new in the software, it should take some time for these implementations to reach full maturity.

 Traffic assignment
 ------------------